-SPH has, since July 15, 2009: (i) conducted open market purchases of an additional 21.5% of the outstanding common shares of ADPT Corp. and an additional 20.0% of the outstanding common shares of Del Global, thereby acquiring primary control of each;38 (ii) supported and expects to acquire interests through a recently announced rights offering by Del Global;39 (iii) conducted open market and private purchases of an additional 21.3% of the outstanding common shares of CoSine, an existing primarily controlled SPH Company; and (iv) conducted open market purchases of an additional 9.6% of the outstanding common shares of JPS Industries, an existing primarily controlled SPH Company.
-Through these trans actions, (and after giving effect to net changes in market values), SPH has more than doubled the total value of its interests in primarily controlled companies from approximately \$60.9 million (or 13.2% of Forty Five Percent Test adjusted total assets) on July 15, 2009, to approximately \$142.7 million (or 28.1% of Forty Five Percent Test adjusted total assets) as of August 31, 2010.40 b.
-Since July 15, 2009, SPH has Significantly Decreased or Liquidated its Interests in a Number of Holdings that are not Intended to be SPH Companies.
+SPH has, since July 15, 2009: (i) conducted open market purchases of an additional 16.7% of the outstanding common shares of ADPT Corp. and an additional 20.0% of the outstanding common shares of Del Global, thereby acquiring primary control of each;33 (ii) supported and expects to acquire interests through a recently announced rights offering by Del Global;34 (iii) conducted open market and private purchases of an additional 21.3% of the outstanding common shares of CoSine, an existing primarily controlled SPH Company; and (iv) conducted open market purchases of an additional 9.4% of the outstanding common shares of JPS Industries, an existing primarily controlled SPH Company.
+Through these trans actions, (and after giving effect to net changes in market values during the Rule 3a-2 Period), SPH has more than doubled the total value of its interests in primarily controlled companies from approximately \$60.9 million (or 13.9% of adjusted total assets) on July 15, 2009, to approximately \$124.4 million (or 28.2% of adjusted total assets) as of June 30, 2010.
+35